 Implementation is free.
 Taste is the bottleneck.

 I deleted all the repos and rebuilt shareful.ai from scratch in one night with CC Max 20x.
-Had it live before morning.
-That is not a flex.
-It is a datapoint about how dramatically the effort-to-outcome ratio has changed for side projects.
+Live before morning.
+Not a flex.
+A datapoint about how the effort-to-outcome ratio has changed for side projects.

 Based on my January 2026 Startmate session on Claude Code and shipping fast, and drawn from projects shipped between late 2025 and early 2026.